emericg/WatchFlower/README.md

 ### Users

-You can help us find and report bugs, propose new features, help with the documentation and more!
+You can help us find and report bugs, propose new features, help with translation, documentation and more!
 Visit the Issues section of the GitHub page to start!

 ## License